nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User issues the add-phone command with a contact index and a phone number.
-2. The system updates or adds the phone number to the contact and displays a success message
+2. The system adds the phone number to the contact and displays a success message
 3. The system displays the updated contact information in the address book.

     Use case ends.